Who Is Black Octopus Sound

 All of the artists are skilled professionals resulting in great-sounding vocal performances that you don’t have to further process (unless you want to).
 You have access to acapella, one-shots, harmonies, and ad-libs, which can be used to make quick phrases and melody runs, as well as short phrases, fx, and vocal atmospheres.

 Bonus Tip: Take the vocals and layer them with one another to create unique vocal samples.

 There’s something about the way vintage instruments and tape machines affect us as both consumers and creators.
 Al Hug’s vision was to create a versatile sound library that was nostalgic with a modern twist.
-With this idea in mind, Al used real instruments, and processing to capture the right tones, character, and vibes.
+With this idea in mind, Al used real instruments and processing to capture the right tones, characters, and vibes.